-LEVEL and DESCRIPTOR PROCEDURES T BEHAVIOUR AMPLES Staff Involvement Range of possible consequences Class teacher, teacher involved, homeroom teacher as appropriate.
+LEVEL and DESCRIPTOR PROCEDURES STUDENT BEHAVIOUR EXAMPLES Level 1 Low-level disruption in or out of class.
+Staff Involvement Range of possible consequences Class teacher, teacher involved, homeroom teacher as appropriate.
 Apology- letter or verbal statement.
 Isolation.
 Time-out.
 Detention.
 Work duty.
-Confiscation of electronic device. (see acceptable use guide) Inapproprictass.
-Disrupting Inappropriplaygroum Unexcuse classes.
-Inapproprischool vel Failure to instruction Poor represchool.
-Swearing language.
-Homewor Unprepare Inappropri iate clothing in g others. iate classroom or id behavior. ed lateness to iate behaviour on hicles. follow teacher ns. esentation of the or inappropriate k not submitted. ed for class. iate use of Staff Involvement Range of possible consequences Asst.
+Confiscation of electronic device. (see acceptable use guide) Inappropriate clothing in class.
+Disrupting others.
+Inappropriate classroom or playground behavior.
+Unexcused lateness to classes.
+Inappropriate behaviour on school vehicles.
+Failure to follow teacher instructions.
+Poor representation of the school.
+Swearing or inappropriate language.
+Homework not submitted.
+Unprepared for class.
+Inappropriate use of electronics.
+Plagiarism.
+Showing disrespect toward others.
+Other similar behaviors.
+Level 2 Repeated low- level disruption, a more significant single offence or a significant out-of- class offence.
+Staff Involvement Range of possible consequences Asst.
 Principal in liaison with teacher Call to parents/guardians.
 Letter to parents/guardians.
 Apology (letter or verbal).
 Meeting with parents/guardians Academic or behavioral contract.
 Essay.
 Work duty.
 Detention.
-Notice of concern electronic Plagiarism Showing of others.
-Other sim Repetition serious in Deliberated (first time) Repeated poor represent school.
-Physically hurtful bel Instances Harassme s. n. disrespect toward ilar behaviors. ns of or more stances of above. e skipping of class b. or significant esentation of v aggressive/ haviour. of bullying
+Notice of concern Repetitions of or more serious instances of above.
+Deliberate skipping of class (first time).
+Repeated or significant poor representation of school.
+Physically aggressive/ hurtful behaviour.
+Instances of bullying Harassment.
+Similar other incidents.